ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `GetTransform()`

 HitResult is used by Weapons when attacks hit something.
 In this example, a custom template is spawned at the point of impact.
-The rotation of the new object is conveniently taken from the HitResult’s transform data.
+The rotation of the new object is conveniently taken from the HitResult's transform data.
 This example assumes the script is placed as a child of a Weapon.

 ```lua
 local impactTemplate = script:GetCustomProperty("ImpactObject")